gaurab4163/Innovaccer-Desktop-Cleaning-Utility/README.md

 # Youtube video on how to run this program
 Will add the link by tomorrow

-# My system on which this program ran
+# System/environment on which this program ran
-Ubuntu 16.04
-Tested in Code::Blocks IDE
+Ubuntu 16.04, Tested in Code::Blocks IDE